ixiaopan/blog/content/post/descriptive-statistics.md

-Roughly, we classify data into one of the two categories:
+Now let's look at some characteristics of data.
+Roughly, we classify data into two categories:

 - numerical/quantitative data
 - categorical/qualitative data

 Categorical data refers to data that cannot be measured, for example, the color of car or the quality of service.
 There are two subcategories, namely nominal data and ordinal data.
-The difference between them is that ordinal data can have order, such as `0=bad, 1=good, 2=better, 3=excellent`.
+The difference between them is that ordinal data can have order, such as 0=bad, 1=good, 2=better, 3=excellent.